lxc/incus/doc/faq.md

 See [`incus monitor --help`](incus_monitor.md) for all options, and {doc}`debugging` for more information.

-## Why does LXD stall when creating an instance?
+## Why does Incus stall when creating an instance?

 Check if your storage pool is out of space (by running [`incus storage info <pool_name>`](incus_storage_info.md)).
-In that case, LXD cannot finish unpacking the image, and the instance that you're trying to create shows up as stopped.
+In that case, Incus cannot finish unpacking the image, and the instance that you're trying to create shows up as stopped.

 To get more insight into what is happening, run [`incus monitor`](incus_monitor.md) (see {ref}`faq-monitor`), and check `sudo dmesg` for any I/O errors.